 Today, I’m going to talk about how living in Singapore is like, or more specifically, how PMDs such as e-scooters have changed the way we WALK in Singapore.

 What’s a PMD?
 It stands for Personal Mobility Device and include transport devices such as electronic scooters and motor-powered bikes.

-Updated on 4 Nov 2019: This post was first published on 24 Jul 2019.
+Update: This post was first published in Jul 2019.
 With effect from 5 Nov 2019, e-scooters would be banned on footpath in Singapore.
-Let’s hope that Singapore’s walkways would be safe from tomorrow onwards.
-Do continue to read through on what had caused this ban.
+Let’s hope that Singapore’s walkways would be safe from then onwards.
+Do continue to read through on why this ban was made.

 Such devices, which can travel many times faster than human can, have been allowed to share the 1.5m-wide footpath with pedestrians.
 Although the speed limit has been capped at 10km per hour in Singapore, many seemed to be flouting the rule.
 In one notable case, an e-scooter was caught travelling at 150km/hour.

 With the growing number of injury and death caused by PMDs, some solutions have been proposed and implemented.
 Let us take a look at the current solutions and see if they can prevent another unlucky person(s) from getting hit or killed by PMDs.

 Thanks to PMDs, I Now Walk as if I’m Driving a Car

 In recent months (or years), I have developed a habit of turning back to check for “traffic” before veering to the other side of the walkway.
 It was as if I was driving a car, and I needed to check whether it was clear for me to switch “lane”.

 Now, do note that there’s no lane per se, just an imaginary line.
 This habit came about after a few close shaves when I was almost knocked down by personal mobility devices.